octoflar/especia/README.md

 This software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
-Consult your system documentation how to use the library.
+Consult your system documentation how to use the linear algebra library.

 To build, test, and install this software type